Predicting Motivations of Actions by Leveraging Text: Predicting Motivations

 \subsection{Vision Only Model}

-Given an RGB image $x$, a simple method can try to infer the motivation behind the person's action from only mid-level image features.
+Given an image $x$ and a person of interest $p$, a simple method can try to predict the motivation using only image features.
 Let $y \in \{1 \ldots M\}$ represent a possible motivation for the person.
-We use a linear model to predict the most likely motivation:
+We experimented with using a linear model to predict the most likely motivation:

 where $w_y \in \mathbb{R}^D$ is a classifier that predicts the motivation $y$ from image features $\phi(x) \in \mathbb{R}^D$.
 We can estimate $w_y$ by training an $M$-way linear classifier on annotated motivations.
+We use one versus rest for multi-class classification.
 In our experiments, we use this model as a baseline.